onug/CSNF-DOC/content/en/docs/Cloud Security Alignment/_index.md

 linkTitle: "CSNF Specification"
 weight: 4
 description: >
-  This section describes the work-in-progress effort that constitues the ONUG Cloud Security Notification Framework.
-It lays out the project's Canonical Data Model, and explains the key "Decorator" concept.
+  This section and those that follow lay out the specifications for the ONUG Cloud Security Notification Framework that was established in the Winter and Spring of 2021.
+It addresses the CSNF project's Scope and Use Cases, describes both the Provider and Consumer Experiences, introduces the Canonical Data Model, and explains the key "Decorator" concept.
 ---
-{{% pageinfo %}}
-IMPORTANT:
-At this juncture, edits to this doc are restricted to Working Group Members Preeti Krishna, Peter Campbell, Jenn Slawson, and Michael Thomas Clark.
-{{% /pageinfo %}}
-___

 The [ONUG](https://www.onug.net/) Automated Cloud Governance Working Group has started on a journey to make it easier to consume cloud data shared by different providers in the industry from a security perspective.
 Refer to the "ONUG Collaborative Problem Statement and Desired Outcome" (Sep 30, '20) document for the problem statement and ONUG goals.

-This document provides context on the key types of data of interest, expected typical data providers' and consumers experiences.

 ### Scope